mehmetozanguven/mehmetozanguven.github.io/_posts/container/2021-12-15-running-postgresql-with-podman.md

 author: "mehmetozanguven"
 ---

-Instead of running postman locally, we can easily run with Podman.
+Instead of running postgresql locally, we can easily run with Podman.
 Here are the basic steps you should follow.

 <nav class="custom-table-of-contents">
 <hr class="horizontal-line">